This chapter describes how to administer Oracle Real Application Clusters (Oracle RAC) databases and database instances.

 This section provides advanced administration tasks that are not covered inOracle Database 2 Day + Real Application Clusters Guide or in "Overview of Monitoring and Tuning Oracle RAC Databases".

 Using Oracle Enterprise Manager Cloud Control to Discover Nodes and Instances

 Discovering Oracle RAC database and instance targets in Oracle Enterprise Manager enables monitoring and administration.

-Oracle Enterprise Manager Cloud Control enables you to use the Oracle Enterprise Manager console interface to discover Oracle RAC database and instance targets.
+Oracle Enterprise Manager Cloud Control enables you to use the Oracle Enterprise Manager console interface to discover Oracle Real Application Clusters (Oracle RAC) database and instance targets.